Photo:David Malan/Getty Images

-Highly rated on Amazon, this supplement contains seven herbs that are said to enhance mood and relieve anxiety: rhodiola rosea, St. John's Wort, lemon balm leaf, gingko biloba, ashwagandha, gotu kola, and eleuthero.
+Highly rated on Amazon, this supplement contains seven herbs that are said to enhance mood and relieve anxiety: rhodiola rosea, Saint-John's-wort, lemon balm leaf, ginkgo biloba, ashwagandha, gotu kola, and eleuthero.
 It's recommended to take two capsules daily.

-These #Mood pills can do double-duty by boosting your mood and also relieving symptoms of PMS.
-They contain St. John's Wort, gingko leaf, vitamin B6, GABA, and L-Theanine.
+These #Mood Pills can do double duty by boosting your mood and also relieving symptoms of PMS.
+They contain Saint-John's-wort, ginkgo leaf, vitamin B6, GABA, and L-theanine.
 It's recommended to take one in the morning and one at night.